School-based Mental Health

 What Can Schools and Districts Do?

-Core components of a comprehensive school mental health system include well-trained school and district professionals, teaming and collaboration structures, resource mapping, tiered evidence-based practices, screening and referrals and use of data to inform decision-making.
+Schools and districts can include core components of a comprehensive school mental health system; such as include well-trained professionals, teaming and collaboration structures, resource mapping, tiered evidence-based practices, screening and referrals and use of data to inform decision-making.
+Schools and districts can also refer to Ohio's Integrated Multi-Tiered System of Supports webpage as they consider their mental health needs and supports.

 Complete a Needs Assessment